 10. Finally, your prescription for the holidays is one hot, steamy, five-second kiss at least two times per day.
 What a great reminder that you and your partner are always first in each other’s lives.
 After all, ‘tis the season to be sexy!

 About the Author

 Dr. Cannon is a certified sex therapist and couples counselor who holds a master’s degree in public health, as well as a doctorate in Human Sexuality.
 In addition to leading his practice in Denver, Colo., he teaches sexual diversity, attitudes and behavior at the post graduate level; serves as an expert witness; provides diversity training to corporations and is the co-host of The Sex & Intimacy Show – a weekly radio show in Denver.
+Dr. Cannon is a regular contributor to the AccessRx.com blog.
 You can view his website at www.doctorcannon.com or reach him directly at firstname.lastname@example.org.